Kotlin/KEEP/proposals/name-based-destructuring.md

 val name = local$cat.name
 ```

-This transformation follows standard property access patterns and ***does not guarantee*** thread safety, leaving it to the developers to ensure proper synchronization when necessary.
+This transformation follows standard property access patterns and ***does not guarantee*** atomicity, leaving it to the developers to ensure proper synchronization when necessary.
 Access is made in the order of destructured variables.

 #### Feature Scope
 Name-based destructuring applies ***only*** to properties that are ***directly accessible*** on the right-hand side (RHS) of an assignment.
 It does not rely on `componentN` functions and works only with values that can be accessed ***without calling functions, using reflection, or navigating through nested properties***.